ValPaliy/valticus/input/posts/How To Deploy On Netlify.md

 ## How To Deploy On Netlify

-The official guide on how to deploy your website to [Netlify](https://www.netlify.com/), which can be found [here](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/), explains the required steps:)
+The official guide on how to deploy your website to [Netlify](https://www.netlify.com/), which can be found [here](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/), explains the required steps):

 - Step 1: Add Your New Site.
 Creating a new site on Netlify is simple.
 - Step 2: Link to Your GitHub (or supported version-control tool of choice)